 These days, the hall is spattered with graffiti and broken windows, and the grounds are littered with plastic water bottles left by the homeless people who’ve camped inside.
 But this grandiose, brick barn was once the public face of Fort Worth Klavern 101 (the numbering started with each state, so Klavern 1 would be the first chapter to form in a state.
 The high Fort Worth number indicates the extent to which the Klan was established in Texas).
 The hall was used mostly for business meetings and parades.
 There certainly were lynchings in Fort Worth — two of them nearby and traditionally associated with the Klan — but Selcer says he’s found no evidence that lynchings or even torch-lit rallies were held in the hall itself.

-Instead, it was used for social events — its purpose was to be rented out and make money.
+That may well have been because it was used for social events — its purpose was to be rented out and make money.
 The St. Louis Symphony Orchestra played here.
+Harry Houdini did a lecture.
 All of this is brick-and-mortar proof that in the 1920s, the Klan was not some isolated bunch of backwoods vigilantes with a rope.

 “Nah, nah,” Selcer says, “I mean, to build this, to raise the money by subscription, to put it right up there over the doorway, ‘Ku Klux Klan Hall,’ tells you that they weren’t hiding in the shadows.
 These people weren’t afraid.”

 In fact, this is the second Klan hall to stand here at 1012 North Main.
 The first burned down in 1924 — whether from deliberate arson or an electrical fire is still not known.
 But the Klan rebuilt immediately.
 Even the national Klan organization solicited funds from its members for what it said was an $80,000 auditorium (around $1.3 million in today’s money — although it’s best to be skeptical of money and membership figures related to the Klan — they often inflated them).

 But what once stood tall may soon not be standing at all.
 In July, the hall’s owner, a limited liability company called Sugarplum Holdings, filed for permission from the city’s Historic and Cultural Landmarks Commission to demolish it.